CANBUS-9740/Offseason-2024/README.md

 - [ ] test sensor values
   - [ ] check that the position information from both encoders updates consistently and reflects the actual position of the arm
   - [ ] note the differences between information from the through-bore and information from the NEO encoder.
   - [ ] find a way to convert the Through-Bore encoder such that 0 position is with the arm on the floor, and raising the arm increases the sensor value
+- [ ] final result
+  - [ ] remove axis-based `XboxController` command
+  - [ ] create a command (or more) to allow controlling the arm via the DPad of the `XboxController`. holding DPad up (0) will raise the arm at a constant speed; holding DPad down (180) will lower the arm at a constant speed.
+    - determine the best speed yourself.
+It must not be too fast as to damage the arm, or too slow as to fail to raise the arm.
+  - [ ] The Through-Bore Encoder has its 0 position when the arm is on the floor.
+Raising the arm will increase the angle value.
+  - [ ] Software checks limit the motion of the arm from exceeding its mechanical limitations.
+    - Use information from the Through-Bore Encoder to limit this motion.
+  - [ ] accurate information from the sensors is displayed on the shuffleboard
+    - Position and velocity from NEO encoder
+    - Position from Through-Bore encoder

 ### Phase 2 - Improved Control